PRIVACY AND COOKIES POLICY

 We do.
-Under the GDPR, Ice Cream Social is what is known as the “Controller” of the Personal Data that you provide to us.
 We collect information from you on the Website, and we are responsible for protection of your information.

-A. Requested Information.
-On various pages on the Website, we may request specific PII about you in order to register you for an account to use our Services, add you to our email list, facilitate your payments for Services, or fulfill your requests for information.
-You may choose not to provide your PII, but then you might not be able to take advantage of some of the features of our Website and Services.
-We only collect basic personal data about you that does not include any special types of information (e.g., health-related) as defined in the GDPR.
-The types of personal information we collect and save include:
+- Requested Information.
+On various pages on the Website, we may request specific Personal Data about you in order to register you for an account to use our Services as a merchant, add you to our email list, facilitate payments for and delivery of our Services, or fulfill your requests for information.
+You may choose not to provide your Personal Data, but then you might not be able to take advantage of some of the features of our Website and Services.
+We do not collect any Special Category Data (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data) as defined in the GDPR.
+Nor do we collect any information about criminal convictions and offenses.

-- Contact and account registration information such as name, email address, physical address, phone number, business name, business URL, and type of industry;
+- Contact and account registration information such as name, email address, physical address, date of birth, and phone number;

-- Information that you provide in using our Services, such as information about your customers, their addresses, financial information, and similar content you process through the Services.
+- Information that you provide in using our Services, such as information about your customers;

 - Information you provide such as feedback, comments or other messages; and